Longlisted for the 2026 PEN Faulkner Award for Fiction. One of Kirkus' Best of Fiction 2025.

 in Neftalí's possession.
 But after a series of increasingly violent atrocities committed by

-Crick's forces Neftalí and Prosperina with the help of a wounded bengal tigress three
+Crick's forces Neftalí and Proserpina with the help of a wounded Bengal tigress three

 scheming triplets and an underground network of rebel tías rise up to reclaim their city-and